dejanbatanjac/dejanbatanjac.github.io/_posts/2019-11-13-Learning to sum.md

 What is even more important to note, even if we were out of the training set input range like in case `0.3000 + 0.7000` we we got pretty accurate result `0.9793`.

-This all leads to regression can be used with some extent as a interpolation or approximation technique.
+This shows regression can be used with some extent as an interpolation (approximation) technique.